 The following studies were identified for this programme but did not count towards the programme's overall evidence rating.
 A programme receives the same rating as its most robust study or studies.

 Hamshaw, K. (2017).
 Sheffield Children’s University.
 How does it make a difference?
-Evidencing the impact of out of school learning accredited and celebrated by Children’s University in Sheffield.
+Evidencing the impact of out of school learning accredited and celebrated by Children’s University in Sheffield - This reference refers to a mixed-methods study, conducted in the UK.

 MacBeath, J. (2013).
 Evaluating provision, progress and quality of learning in the Children’s University.
-Faculty of Education, University of Cambridge, Cambridge.
+Faculty of Education, University of Cambridge, Cambridge - This reference refers to a quasi-experimental design, conducted in the UK.

 MacBeath, J., & Waterhouse, J. (2008).
 Evaluation of the Children’s University: First Report.
-Cambridge: University of Cambridge.
+Cambridge: University of Cambridge - This reference refers to a process evaluation, conducted in the UK.

 O’Donnell.
 (2017).
 UFA Young Researchers and Evaluators Impact Report.